StarsoftAnalysis/HaggisContours/README.md

 * `--frame | -f`
 Draw a simple frame around the SVG image.
 Default false.
-Example `-f`
+Example `-f` Note that the frame sits outside the SVG image: a wide frame will not obscure any of the image, but may mean that the image size is reduced so that frame and image still fit within the paper size and margin.

 * `--framewidth`
 The line width used for drawing the frame, in millimetres.
 Default `1.0`.
-Examples: `--framewidth 3`, `--framewidth 0.8`
+Examples: `--framewidth 3`, `--framewidth 0.8` The result will look a bit wrong if the --framewidth is less than the --linewidth.

 * `--image | -i`
 Use the original image as a background in the SVG image.
 Default false.
 Example: `--image`